• Skip to primary navigation

 Instructions

-• Preheat oven to 375º F. Lightly grease an 8×8 square baking dish and set aside.
+• Preheat the oven to 375º F. Lightly grease an 8×8" square baking dish and set it aside.

-• In a large bowl, combine the oat flour, sugar, cacao powder, baking powder, salt, and chocolate chips.
+• In a medium bowl, combine the oat flour, sugar, cacao powder, baking powder, salt, and chocolate chips.

-• In a second bowl, combine the milk, oil, vanilla extract, and flax egg.
+• In a second medium bowl, combine the milk, oil, vanilla extract, and egg (or flax egg).

-• Add the dry ingredients to the wet mixture and mix well by hand until the ingredients are well incorporated.
+• Add the dry ingredients to the wet mixture and mix well using a wooden spoon or spatula until the ingredients are well incorporated.
+Pour the batter into the greased baking dish.

-• Pour the hot water or coffee mixture over the entire cake.
-Don't worry, it will look like a hot mess but it's fine.
+• Pour the hot coffee over the entire cake.
+Again, don't worry, it will look like a hot mess.

-• Bake the cake for 27-30 minutes until the cake is set and bubbling on top.
+• Place the cake in the oven and bake for 27-29 minutes until the cake is set and bubbling on top.
 Allow it to cool for a few minutes before digging in.
-Once cooled, you can top it with a sprinkle of powdered sugar (optional).
+Once cooled, top it with a sprinkle of powdered sugar (optional).

 Notes

+Don’t Worry!!
 The cake will look like a mess before you put it in the oven.
-It’s okay, it’s supposed to look messy.
+It’s okay; it’s supposed to look messy.
 It will bake up perfectly, I promise!

 Nutrition